The Dos and Don’ts of Mulching the Garden

 DON’T use too little—or too much—mulch.

-Volcano mulching—when woodchip mulch is piled high, tight, and thick around tree trunks so that it resembles the shape of a volcano—is a common but unfortunately destructive practice that prevents water and oxygen from reaching the roots.
-What’s more, as hardwood mulch begins to breakdown and decompose, the temperature in the mulch rises, subjecting the tree trunk to damaging temperatures.
+“Volcano mulching”—when wood mulch is piled high, tight, and thick around tree trunks so that it resembles the shape of a volcano—is a common but destructive practice that prevents water and oxygen from reaching trees’ roots.
+What’s more, as hardwood mulch begins to break down and decompose, the temperature of the mulch rises.
 The result is a tree that may become unable to transport water and nutrients.
-When landscaping around trees, two to three inches of woodchip mulch—not touching the tree trunk and distributed out to the drip line (the area directly below the outer circumference of branches)—is enough to keep roots cool and conserve moisture.
+When landscaping around trees, 2 to 3 inches of wood mulch is enough to keep roots cool and conserve moisture.
+Just make sure that the mulch is not touching the tree trunk and is distributed out to the drip line (the area directly below the outer circumference of branches).

-Yes, they’re abundant and pretty, but rocks offer no benefits to your soil and can do more harm than good in your garden.
-Rocks heat up quickly in the sun and hold onto heat, which in turn can raise soil temperature, resulting in stressed, thirsty plants.
-Windblown weed seeds also nestle among the rocks and root in all the nooks and crannies, making weeding even more of a chore.
+Yes, they’re abundant and pretty, but rocks don’t benefit your soil in any way, and can do more harm than good in your garden.
+Rocks heat up quickly in the sun and hold on to heat, which can raise soil temperature.
+Warmed-up soil can lead to stressed, thirsty plants.
+Another problem with using rocks as much?
+Windblown weed seeds also nestle among the stones and root in all the nooks and crannies, making weeding even more of a chore.